x

 PORTLAND, Maine — More medical providers in Maine are pursuing an alternative model for treating patients.

-Direct primary care allows patients to pay a monthly fee directly to their doctor for services, instead of billing their insurance company.
+Direct primary care allows patients to pay a monthly fee directly to their doctor for services instead of billing their insurance company.
 Doctors say the option gives them more time to spend with their patients, which leads to better health outcomes.

-Dr. Jennifer Beall loves being at patients' bedside, she but was close to burning out for good.
+Dr. Jennifer Beall loves being at patients' bedside, but she was close to burning out for good.

 "I had about 1,600 patients when I left, and they wanted to double that," Beall said.
 "I was already drinking through a firehose."